saysimple/saysimple-plugin-devkit/README.md

 npm run watch
 ```

-Then you have create a symlink to develop in realtime.
+Then you have created a symlink to develop in realtime.
 To do that you have to go to the directory of __your app__ and run
 ```bash
 npm link
 ```